slightlyoff/cassowary.js/README.md

     * Rhino (Java) js.jar included in checkout

 This is an unapologetically modern reinterpretation optimized for size, low complexity, and speed.
-And little else.
-No, it will not work on old versions of IE -- that's what [Chrome Frame](http://google.com/chromeframe) is for.
+It will not work on old versions of IE.

 Configuration
 -------------